 Assuring competence and impartiality is the direct responsibility of the management chain for scientific research and services of the RPD.
-The competence of an RPD staff member is achieved through demonstrated proficiency of a specific service.
-Mentoring and training with an expert are the preferred method for assessing competence, should resources allow this level of training.
-The procedure implemented by management to assess competence involves knowledge of the education, experience, demonstrated skills, published research and training.
+The competence of an RPD staff member is achieved through demonstrated proficiency in a specific service.
+Mentoring and training with an expert are the preferred methods for assessing competence, should resources allow this level of training.
+The procedure implemented by management to assess competence involves knowledge of the education, experience, demonstrated skills, published research, and training.
 The acquired knowledge of each staff scientist is discerned through discussions between managers and scientific staff of measurements and also the review process for all calibrations and published measurements.
-The information exchanged to establish and monitor competence is varied, including group and division presentations, professional meeting involvement, and group level meetings to solve measurement service challenges.
-The assessment of skills of personnel, determined by management and/or fellow scientists, are based upon demonstration of competence specific to each measurement service.
+The information exchanged to establish and monitor competence is varied, including group and division presentations, professional meeting involvement, and group-level meetings to solve measurement service challenges.
+The assessment of skills of personnel, determined by management and/or fellow scientists, is based upon the demonstration of competence specific to each measurement service.
 The required competence skills are those needed to perform the technical procedures.
 The demonstration of the understanding and independent application of each technical procedure, under the guidance of a NIST staff expert, contributes to the management's assessment of the competence level.
 Personnel may only generate measurement service data independently after competence is declared through the formal authorization process documented in RPD-QM-II 6.2.6.
 Staff not authorized through RPD-QM-II 6.2.6 for independent work may generate measurement service data with appropriate supervision by an authorized staff member only after receiving QMS training as described in Guide 11.
 Personnel training is documented in, but not limited to: management reviews, internal audits, external assessments, measurement comparisons, and performance evaluations.
 The extensive review process of measurement data for all services for all customer reports, measurement comparisons, and published data is the most important verification of competence and impartiality performed by management.
 NIST maintains policies and procedures for personnel to avoid involvement in any activities that would diminish confidence in their competence, impartiality, judgment or operational integrity, i.e., participation in political party activities, financial disclosures, etc. Ethics training is conducted by NIST as appropriate, depending on job function, to keep personnel informed on the policies.
+The RPD meets the NIST-QM-I requirement for national and internationally recognized experts in radiation metrology, as demonstrated by involvement with measurement comparisons, standard and professional organizations, staff serving as technical assessors for calibration laboratories, active membership on standards committees, and published references.